If you missed our webinar interview with Greg Cockburn, don’t worry – we have it recorded for you here.

 In order to prepare for all 5 of the certification exams, Greg invested around 18 months in studying, preparation, and actually taking the exams.

 Greg was able to pass all 5 of the exams on the first try through a careful regimen of preparation and studying – both with Cloud Academy and AWS learning resources.

 An important tactic for him was to identify areas where he needed improvement and carefully marking it out in order to review it later.

 Advice for Newcomers to the AWS Ecosystem

 If you only have one Associate level certification, Greg recommends completing another Associate certification in order to develop the foundational knowledge and skills you’ll need to succeed in the Professional tier.

 He also recommends downloading the blueprint and studying at least 2 hours during the week when you’re able to concentrate fully.

 If you’re interested in acquiring an AWS certification, you’ll definitely want to be well-prepared.
-These exams are both broad and deep, and it’s essential have hands-on knowledge in developing solutions.
+These exams are both broad and deep, and it’s essential to have hands-on knowledge of developing solutions.

 You’ll want to keep your study sessions and regimen as organized as possible and make sure to mark areas where you feel you need to review the material.

 To get started with your certification exam journey, be sure to check out these resources: